Last Updated on

-Tourists stay in midtown New York City in order to see a Broadway show or clip clop through Central Park in a horse-drawn carriage.
-After all, what else is midtown Manhattan good for?
+Tourists stay in midtown Manhattan in order to see a Broadway show or clip clop through Central Park in a horse-drawn carriage.
+After all, what else is this area good for?

 Presumably, Getaway Mavens readers have done these things.
 Multiple times.

-So really, what’s left to do and see within the slice of Manhattan between Broadway and 7th from Central Park to where they meet in Times Square?
+So really, what’s left to do and see within the slice of The City between Broadway and 7th from Central Park to where they meet in Times Square?
 Hamilton?
 Seen.
 Book of Mormon?
 Done.